ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-buckets.md

 ----

-## Create a new bucket with Key Protect or Hyper Protect Crypto Services managed encryption keys (SSE-KP)
+## Create a new bucket with Key Protect or {{site.data.keyword.hscrypto}} managed encryption keys (SSE-KP)
 {: #compatibility-api-key-protect}

-To create a bucket where the encryption keys are managed by Key Protect or HPCS, it is necessary to have access to an active Key Protect or HPCS service instance located in the same location as the new bucket.
+To create a bucket where the encryption keys are managed by Key Protect or {{site.data.keyword.hscrypto}}, it is necessary to have access to an active Key Protect or {{site.data.keyword.hscrypto}} service instance located in the same location as the new bucket.
 This operation does not make use of operation specific query parameters.

 For more information on using Key Protect to manage your encryption keys, [see the documentation for Key Protect](/docs/services/key-protect?topic=key-protect-getting-started-tutorial).